 Africans are old nasty, stuck-up, greedy folks–they don’t like Black folks over here no way and won’t say a word to hep you.

-Those are some of the words that encouraged me to pursue the harmful, brutal, stunting environment of a predominantly white international institution of higher education.
-Literally, it nearly killed me.
+Those are some of the words that encouraged me to pursue the harmful, brutal, stunting environment of a predominantly white international institution of

 When I set off for college, I thought, It doesn’t matter that I’m Black.
 I can go out into the world and be what I want to be.
 America can defy its history if I try hard enough.
 My sister always called me white anyway.
 I wasn’t “like the other Black folks“.
 I liked to read and write.
 Being black to some people means anti-education.
 This is wrong for two reasons: